Princeton-CDH/lenape-timetree/content/leaves/occupation.md

 title: Prospect Occupation
 ---

-Following the murder of Chief White Eyes, a delegation of ten Ohio Delaware leaders and respective retinues sets up encampment on Prospect Farm to assure the government of continued loyalty and friendship.
+Following the murder of Chief White Eyes, a delegation of ten Ohio Delaware leaders and respective retinues assembles at Prospect Farm to assure the U.S. Government of continued loyalty and friendship.
 Read more about [Prospect Farm at Princeton & Slavery](https://slavery.princeton.edu/stories/prospect-farm).

 {{< figure src="images/university/prospect-occupation.jpeg" alt="A large farmhouse is surrounded by a some trees, open space, and a few people in an illustration." >}}